SMOLKEYS/cursed-turrets/README.md

 |People who suggested a turret:|What is the turret they suggested:|What does it do:|
 |:-----:|:-----:|:-----:|
-OmelZ|Freezeup|Shoots backwards and freezes units.
+QmelZ|Freezeup|Shoots backwards and freezes units.

 |People who Pull Requested a turret:|What is the turret they added:|What does it do:|